Policy Number: SS-3101-1980

 "Ontario Secondary School Diploma (OSSD)" refers to a provincially recognized credential of recognition earned on successful completion of secondary school requirements established by the Ministry of Education and known as an Ontario Secondary School Diploma (OSSD), a Secondary School Graduation Diploma (SSGD), or a Secondary School Honours Graduation Diploma (SSHGD).

-"Oversubscribed Program" is a program for which the number of eligible applications exceeds the number of qualified applicants required to fill the program, also referred to as a competitive program.
+"Oversubscribed Program" refers to a program for which the number of eligible applications exceeds the number of qualified applicants required to fill the program, also referred to as a competitive or high demand program.

-"Permanent Resident" means a person who has immigrated to Canada but is not a Canadian citizen.
+"Permanent Resident" refers to a person who has immigrated to Canada but is not a Canadian citizen.
 Permanent Resident status is obtained from the Canadian Government and includes the right for a person to live, work or study anywhere in Canada.

 "Resident of Ontario" refers to a person who fulfils one or more of the following criteria:

-- Evidence of bona fide residency may include (but is not restricted to) filing of Ontario tax returns, eligibility to vote in Ontario, production of a permanent driver's licence or an Ontario motor vehicle registration, proving place of employment, and filing Municipal tax returns.
+• Evidence of bona fide residency may include (but is not restricted to) filing of Ontario tax returns, eligibility to vote in Ontario, production of a permanent driver's license or an Ontario motor vehicle registration, proving place of employment, and filing Municipal tax returns.
 For the purposes of this policy, a Canadian citizen includes a Status Indian or Inuit as defined by the federal government.

 4. Principles